CoreyMLawrence/AdventureAI/README.md

 - **Variety of Choices**: Explore diverse characters, weapons, sidekicks, and settings to create your own personalized experience.
 - **Immersive Experience**: Enjoy vivid artwork and thematic music tailored to each setting, enhancing the atmosphere of your adventure.

+## Story History

+AdventureAI keeps a record of all stories played, stored in a MariaDB database accessible via MySQL.
+Easily browse through past adventures, complete with original theme music and settings.

 ## Get Started

 This is a coding preview, but stay tuned for the live hosting coming soon!